 Vancouver Coastal Health Subdivision Guideline provides minimum standards for the subdivision of land in the Vancouver Coastal Health Region.
 These standards for subdividing contain an overview of the subdivision process, information on treatment methods, setback distances and tables setting out the minimum lot sizes for both land on a water supply system and land on an individual well.
-These tables have been included in Appendix II of the plan.
+These tables have been included in Appendix II of the plan for ease of reference.